WHAT TO LOOK FOR

 Avoid Missing Teeth with Treatment

-Dr. Matia and Dr. Lemke treat gum disease symptoms every day, including missing teeth.
-Comprehensive cleanings, laser gum surgery, antibiotic therapy, gingival and bone grafting, and dental implants are just some of the ways that loose or missing teeth can be addressed.
+Dr. Lemke and Dr. Mehandru treat gum disease symptoms daily, including loose and missing teeth.
+Treatments such as deep cleanings, laser gum surgery, antibiotic therapy, gingival and bone grafting, and dental implants can restore oral health.

 Bleeding Gums